-Carol A. McLaughlin is the research director and founding team member at the Center for High Impact Philanthropy, as well as Adjunct Faculty of the School of Social Policy & Practice (SP2) in the University of Pennsylvania.
+Carol A. McLaughlin is senior advisor for global public health and founding team member at the Center for High Impact Philanthropy, as well as Adjunct Faculty of the School of Social Policy & Practice (SP2) in the University of Pennsylvania.
 She is a public health specialist and primary care/infectious disease physician with experience in research, community engagement, and program implementation in the U.S. and the developing world.

-She has been involved with a diverse variety of health projects including community-based interventions in Latin America, clinical programs in Thailand and Vietnam, public health work addressing resistance in cholera and malaria, and as an HIV physician through the Penn Program in Botswana and at the Philadelphia Veterans Affairs clinic.
+She has been involved with a diverse variety of health projects including community-based interventions in Latin America, clinical programs in Thailand and Vietnam, public health work addressing resistance in cholera and malaria, and HIV care and treatment.

-She received MD and MPH degrees from the Johns Hopkins University, School of Medicine, and School of Public Health, respectively.
+She received MD and MPH degrees from the Johns Hopkins University School of Medicine and School of Public Health.
 She graduated Magna Cum Laude from Princeton University’s Woodrow Wilson School of Public and International Affairs, with a BA in Public and International Policy.

 Additional Penn affiliations:

-- Instructor, Division of Infectious Diseases, School of Medicine
+- Assistant Professor of Clinical Medicine, Division of Infectious Diseases, Perelman School of Medicine

-- Attending physician, HIV/Infectious Disease Clinic, Philadelphia VA Medical Center.
+- Attending physician, HIV/Infectious Disease, Penn Presbyterian Medical Center.

-- Associate fellow, Center for Public Health Initiatives
+- Senior fellow, Center for Public Health Initiatives